Hey there! I am Inge...

 Recovering perfectionist, obsessively curious, fueled by authentic connection, once a burned out scientist, now a coach and yoga teacher.

-I love solving puzzles (methaphorically speaking) and helping people.
-I combine different disciplines (psychology, yoga, meditation) into the holistic treatment of stress.
-I am still a bit allergic to the word holistic, even though treating the body as a whole is the only sensible way to cure anything.
+I love solving puzzles (metaphorically speaking) and helping people.
+I combine different disciplines (psychology, yoga, IFS, breathwork, meditation, behavioral design) into the holistic treatment of stress.
+Part of me is still a bit allergic to the word holistic, even though treating the body as a whole is the only sensible way to cure anything.

 I know from experience, that finding balance between meaningful work and feeling sufficiently chill, is no easy quest, which is why it feels very rewarding to me to help others achieve great things without feeling anxious, tired, and pressured all the time.